Skip to content

 • Workers communicate with the control-plane via gRPC for all database operations

-• The control-plane exposes both HTTP (port 9000) and gRPC (port 9001) interfaces
+• The control-plane exposes both HTTP (local dev default 9301) and gRPC (default 9001) interfaces

 • Workers are stateless and do not connect directly to the database